-Your tourism assets should be ranked to highlight the community's tourism strengths, which you will want to build upon when it comes time to establish your tourism objectives and tourism action steps.
-When considering the importance of tourism assets, the committee should ask itself the following questions:
+Your tourism assets should be ranked to highlight the community's tourism strengths.
+You will want to build on these when it comes time to establish your tourism objectives and tourism action steps.
+When considering the importance of tourism assets, the committee should ask the following:

-How attractive i is the asset to t tourists?

-low unique is the asset .o your commun ty: How easily can the asse et be promoted to o tourists?

-How effective is the asset in attracting tourists to your community to spend time and money?
+- How attractive is the asset to tourists? - How unique is the asset to your community? - How easily can the asset be promoted to tourists? - How effective is the asset in attracting tourists to your community to spend time and money?

 The chairperson should lead the group in ranking the tourism assets that have been identified for each of the five components of tourism.
 The importance of each asset should be designated by assigning it a number.
-Rank the assets, one- by-one, from most important to the least.
+Rank the assets, one-by-one, from most important to the least.
 For example, consider all of the assets listed under Tourism Attraction Assets and number accordingly, then move on to Tourism Infrastructure Assets and so on.

 If difficulty arises during the ranking of any tourism asset, you can use the grading system described in 3.3.